 Consequently, many countries began adopting this approach.
 Many jurisdictions in the US have been providing healthcare and community workers with Narcan in an attempt to reduce the number of opioid overdoses.
-There are 46 states, plus the District of Columbia, that have statutes that allow naloxone distribution to third parties or first responders via direct prescription or standing order.
+As of today, naloxone is available in all 50 states and, in many states, can be purchased at a pharmacy without a prescription.9

 To reduce the number of deaths resulting from an opioid overdose, it’s helpful to learn how to prevent and manage an opioid overdose.

-Five steps are recommended to first responders to reduce the number of deaths resulting from opioid overdoses, including:5
+Five steps are recommended to first responders to reduce the number of deaths resulting from opioid overdoses, including:10

 Assessing the signs

 The first step in saving a life is assessing the signs.
 When a person overdoses, they can show some or all of the following signs: